 It comes with two jars with a 16-ounce max liquid capacity, which is on the small side even for a personal blender.
 They have markings that show the maximum fill line.

 The plastic jars are top-rack dishwasher-safe, along with the lids and blade assembly.

 The blade assembly screws onto the jars like a lid.
 There are six sharp blades, including two in the middle that point straight up.
 The assembly is top-rack dishwasher-safe.

 Aside from the blade assembly, there's a resealable to-go lid for each jar, meaning you can bring a smoothie on-the-go.

-The Ninja Fit blender is fantastic for making small batches of fibrous ingredients.
+It's fantastic for making small batches of fibrous ingredients.
 It makes a virtually perfectly smooth puree with ingredients like kale.
 The only downside is you need to hold the jar down continuously to operate the blender.
-Blenders like the Nutribullet Pro+ have jars that lock into place for a more hands-free process.
+Blenders like the NutriBullet Pro+ have jars that lock into place for a more hands-free process.

-The Ninja Fit blender has one speed setting, so like most personal blenders, it's not ideal if you want to fine-tune the blending speed to suit different recipes.
+The Ninja Fit single serve blender has one speed setting, so like most personal blenders, it's not ideal if you want to fine-tune the blending speed to suit different recipes.